Active Surveillance of Policy Ecosystems and Networks (ASPEN)

 The primary goal of project ASPEN is to work collaboratively with an established PAO, the National Alliance on Mental Illness New Jersey (NAMI NJ), to produce and disseminate research that is relevant to the implementation of universal screening for adolescent depression in NJ’s public schools.
 The specific objectives of the project are: (1) to produce research that is directly relevant to key aspects of implementing universal screening for depression in schools; (2) establish a mechanism (a knowledge portal) for brokering this research to policymakers and other actors active in the youth mental health policy field; and (3) enhance NAMI NJ’s capacity to broker research effectively by providing science and strategic communication training.

-This three-year project (July 2019 – June 2022) will progress through three phases.
 In Phase 1 of the study (year 1), we will produce original research that state policymakers and other policy stakeholders (advocates, mental health professionals, school personnel, and parents) perceive to be highly relevant to the implementation of universal screening for adolescent depression in schools.
 In addition, we will gather other relevant research from external sources.

 In Phase 2 of the study (year 2), we will collaborate with our research partner (NAMI NJ) to co-design the pretest the ASPEN portal.
 We will next use the portal to widely disseminate a range of Project ASPEN-branded research products and track their use by policymakers, other knowledge brokers, journalists, and social media influencers.